aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 === Gradual Typing

-Such supersets enhace their base languages by providing what is known as "gradual typing", or "optional static typing"; examples of such supersets and/or static type-checkers include: MyPy for Python, Typescript (and others) for Javascript, Sorbet for Ruby, and Hack for PHP. // https://www.youtube.com/watch?v=Tml94je2edk
+Such supersets enhace their base languages by providing what is known as "gradual typing", or "optional static typing"; examples of such supersets and/or static type-checkers include: MyPy for Python, Typescript (and others) for Javascript, Sorbet for Ruby, and Hack for PHP @whyStaticCameBack.

-It is likely that the debate on the online developer community between proponents of dynamic versus static typing will go on indefinitely; despite the growing trend of gradual typing (a step in the direction of static typing), there are still some high-profile proponents of dynamic typing. // https://world.hey.com/dhh/turbo-8-is-dropping-typescript-70165c01
+It is likely that the debate on the online developer community between proponents of dynamic versus static typing will go on indefinitely; despite the growing trend of gradual typing (a step in the direction of static typing), there are still some high-profile proponents of dynamic typing @turbo8DropTS.

 === Type Inference

-Another factor to take into account is that the traditional cumbersomeness of static typing (due to lengthy, explicit type declarations) can also be regarded as a thing of the past; today most modern languages and type-checkers have built-in support for type inference: the type of a variable can be inferred from the value of its initial assignment, thus cutting down on what was perceived as boilerplate (redundant) code, while also preserving the benefits of static type checking. // https://world.hey.com/dhh/turbo-8-is-dropping-typescript-70165c01
+Another factor to take into account is that the traditional cumbersomeness of static typing (due to lengthy, explicit type declarations) can also be regarded as a thing of the past; today most modern languages and type-checkers have built-in support for type inference: the type of a variable can be inferred from the value of its initial assignment, thus cutting down on what was perceived as boilerplate (redundant) code, while also preserving the benefits of static type checking @whyStaticCameBack.

 === Feature exchanges